-20. DEGREE PLAN - CLASS OF 2026
+20. DEGREE PLAN - CLASS OF 2027

-This catalog reflects the degree plans and about previous degree plans and course 2020-2021.
-For more specific information catalog for that academic year.
+This catalog reflects the degree plans and course description of the academic year 2021-2022.
+For more specific information about previous degree plans and course descriptions, please refer to the relevant catalog for that academic year.